GDPR Candidate privacy notice

 We will use your sensitive personal data in the following ways:

-- We will use information about your disability status to consider in discussion with you, whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during a test or interview.
+- We will use information about your disability status to consider in discussion with you, whether we need to provide appropriate adjustments during the recruitment or application process, for example whether adjustments need to be made during a test or interview.

 INFORMATION ABOUT CRIMINAL CONVICTIONS